Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Day 3-September 30, 2025

 At Gaya, we visited the Vishnupad Vedi temple [2,4] at 6 am in the morning.
 As the name suggests, this temple is dedicated to Lord Vishnu; with imprint of Lord’s feet.
 Our obeisance was very nice smooth experience as there was no crowd.
 The surroundings was relatively clean.
 In this temple, devotees are not allowed to take mobile phones inside and hence, we deposited our mobile phones in the lockers near the entrance.
 Close to this temple, flows a river called Phalgu (Falgu) or Niranjan or Nilanjan.
 Gaya holds a special significance for Hindus, as they perform pind-dan (offering of cooked rice-balls) to the departed souls of deceased ancestors to attain moksha (liberation from cycle of birth and rebirth) [3].
 So, we found many performing pind-dan, with pandit chanting shlokas.
-I did not do so, as we were short of time and did not believe in this ritural.
+We did not do so, as we were short of time and did not believe in this ritural.

 There are many other temples or monasteries of different countries.
 We visited one called White Buddha (Japanese) and Taiwanese.

 Later, in the afternoon, we visited Rajgir (Raja gruh) which is about 3000 year old and was the capital of Magadh empire that reined between 7th and 4th century BC.
-It has a magnificent white Stupa (dome shaped Buddhist monument) [7] with Buddha in different states of mind.
+It has a magnificent white Stupa (dome shaped Buddhist monument) [7] with Buddha statues in different states of mind.
 This stupa is on a top of hillock which is connected by ropeway.

 On our way to Nalanda, was Son Bhandar or Swarn Bhandar (Gold store)[8,9], the giant rock caves with carvings built as early as the 3rd or 4th century AD built by Jain monk Shri Vairaj deva.
 It is believed to have a treasure of king Bimbisara.
 Some believe that these caves are much older, about 3rd century BC belonging to Maurya’s period (319 to 180 BCE).
 Baraber caves, the first artificial caves of India, are reportedly of this period of 319-180 BCE.
 We missed visiting Barabar caves.
 We also missed visiting hot water spring near Rajgir, reported to be connected from Son Bhandar.